 There were confirmed stranding records of 551 dead Steller sea lions and 1,048 dead California sea lions on the outer coast of Washington and Oregon from 2010-2018.
 The rate of dead strandings exhibiting evidence of entanglement (1.6% for Steller sea lions and 0.38% for California sea lions) was of a similar magnitude to the rate of entanglement among live sea lions observed on the haulouts (Table 2).
-All four entangled California sea lions that stranded dead were adult males.
-Of the nine dead stranded entangled Steller sea lions, 7 were adults (4 females, 3 males), one juvenile, and one unknown.
-Of the 13 total entanglements observed, five were entangled in salmon flashers and other assorted hook and line gear.
+All 4 entangled California sea lions that stranded dead were adult males.
+Of the 9 dead stranded entangled Steller sea lions, 7 were adults (4 females, 3 males), 1 juvenile, and 1 unknown.
+Of the 13 total entanglements observed, 5 were entangled in salmon flashers and other assorted hook and line gear.
 There was also a single Steller sea lion entangled in rope, and another exhibiting scars indicative of entanglement.
-The remaining six records did not have enough detail to determine the status of the entanglement or the entangling material.
+The remaining 6 records did not have enough detail to determine the status of the entanglement or the entangling material.
 No sea lions stranded dead were recorded entangled in packing bands.

-Table 2: Entanglement rates for Steller and California sea lions observed live on haulouts during surveys of northern Washington and recorded dead in the Washington and Oregon coast stranding record.
+Table 2: Entanglement rates for Steller and California sea lions recorded dead in the Washington and Oregon coast stranding record and for sea lions observed alive on haulouts during surveys of northern Washington.